Welcome to today's edition of the Rush 24-7 podcast.

 It's unprecedented in recent times, especially for somebody who does not currently hold office.

-You jest, but on my drive home last night I listened to a couple NPR disembodied voices opining as to how Sarah Palin was different, even in today's polarized environment because she demonizes the opposition.
+You just, but on my drive home last night, I listened to a couple NPR disembodied voices opining as to how Sarah Palin was different, even in today's polarized environment, because she demonizes the opposition.

-Now, leftists, that that's the comment the guy heard, leftists try to rationalize the hatred by claiming that Palin's an extremist, but that's easily disproved by comparing where she stands in various issues versus how many Americans hold the same views.
+Now, leftists, that's the comment that I heard, leftists try to rationalize the hatred by claiming that Palin's an extremist, but that's easily disproved by comparing where she stands on various issues versus how many Americans hold the same views.

 Moreover, if she truly were an extremist, she wouldn't be a threat because she would have no base, but she does, no electoral base.